-On August 12, 2000, during Northern Fleet exercises in the Barents Sea, tragedy struck: the nuclear submarine "Kursk" sank.
+On August 12, 2000, a tragedy occurred during Northern Fleet exercises in the Barents Sea: the nuclear submarine "Kursk" sank.
 The catastrophe, caused by a chain of fatal technical errors, disregard for regulations, and human incompetence, led to the death of all 118 sailors on board.

-The construction of the K-141 "Kursk" nuclear-powered missile cruiser was carried out at the "Northern Machine-Building Enterprise" ("Sevmash" plant) in Severodvinsk, located in the Arkhangelsk region.
-The hull, under factory number 662, was laid down on March 22, 1990.
+The construction of the K-141 "Kursk" nuclear-powered missile submarine cruiser was carried out at the "Northern Machine-Building Enterprise" (Sevmash plant) in the city of Severodvinsk, located in the Arkhangelsk region.
+The keel was laid under factory number 662 on March 22, 1990.
 After being launched in May 1994, the submarine was commissioned on December 30, 1994.
 From 1995 to 2000, its service took place within the 7th Submarine Division of the Northern Fleet of Russia.

 Training and combat missions and missile launches